 How Are Temporary Total Disability (TTD) Benefits Calculated?

 It is not uncommon for an employer to use net (post-tax) wages or to estimate earnings when calculating benefits.
-If you feel like you are getting less money than you are entitled to, contact the lawyers and Wilson, Reives and Silverman and we will discuss your rights during your free consultation.
+If you feel like you are getting less money than you are entitled to, contact the lawyers and Wilson, Reives, Silverman & Doran and we will discuss your rights during your free consultation.